CloudLabsAI-Azure/aroworkshop/_entries/Lab 2 - Build a Java Application with a PostgreSQL Azure DB.md

 ## Task 3: Test the Application

+In this task, you will validate that the Microsweeper app is running correctly by accessing it through the browser.

 1. Navigate to the Azure Red Hat OpenShift console's **Networking > Routes** and click on **Edit Route** from the ellipsis.

    ![](../media/edit-route.png)